 Glue the tyres.
 Disappointingly the tyres are not glued so you will most definitely need to do this.
-You will not be able to drive at all with gluing these.
+You will not be able to drive at all without gluing these.
 Lucky you then that I have created a simply tyre gluing video for you using the cheap super glue you can buy practically anywhere:

 Larger diameter.
 From a size standpoint, these are about as big as you want to go on these cars before you start stressing the drive train.
 They do of course offer some great ground clearance as you can see below.
 Bear in mind that at this diameter is roughly 10% greater that the stock wheels which makes you gearing 10% taller - faster but hotter running so keep an eye on temps to be safe.
 I think these look fantastic on the 124018 especially as you can see below.

 I would tend to steer towards the disc style wheels are as seen above as they tend to be stronger.
 With that said I have yet to break one of the spoked wheel set but in general the extra material only helps with strength, especially for an off-road basher.